sunggun-yu/envp/README.md

-# Proxy Wrapper
+# ENVP

 > working on it

-This is command line wrapper utility to execute command with multiple proxy servers to simplify following use case.
+ENVP is wrapper cli that apply profile based environment variable for your command line execution to simplify following use case.

 - I need to run some command with proxy: